 - Scope and Duration of the Project

 So as to incentivise this significant and strategic investment in the markets and allow sufficient time for the bidders to make a return on their investment, the term of the project will be [25yrs].
 FCC will stipulate that bidder can only charge stallholders the prevailing amount of FCC rates/dues, but the bidder is free to charge commercial rents for the shops and storage units.
 FCC will expect the successful bidder to operate and maintain the markets to certain prescribed performance standards (which FCC will advise with the bid documents) and poor performance may cause FCC to terminate the concession and either bring the service back in-house or transfer to a more capable bidder.
-In all events of a termination of the concession, FCC will take back control of the markets but the bidder will be partially or fully compensated for their investment in the market.
+In all events of a termination of the concession, FCC will take back control of the markets but the bidder will be compensated for their investment in the market.

 - Procurement Method